1987 Winnebago LeSharo

 13. Modified rear storage and plate to support 4,000 Watt Generator & spare tire.

 a.
-Generator has new plugs, wires, air-filter and oil.
+Cummins Onan Generator with new plugs, wires, air-filter and oil.

 14. A very unique pull out shower and larger bathroom, designed by Winnebago.